 Please review the list of items you are permitted to bring with you here.
 Leave anything else at home, or it will be held by Admissions until your discharge.

 To begin your treatment at Maryville, you will first complete an intake packet.
-You may obtain and complete this packet at any of our three outpatient facilities (Turnersville, Vineland, or Northfield) during regular business hours.
+You may obtain and complete this packet at our Turnersville or Vineland office during regular business hours.

 Once the intake packet is received, an appointment will be scheduled for your assessment.
 You will be offered the option of attending your assessment face-to-face or via telehealth.
 Assessment appointments are available within 24 hours of Maryville receiving your completed intake packet and last approximately one hour.